 Three new additions to the Xcode IDE have well and truly taken the runtime view debugging features to the next level.
 With the new iteration of the View Debugger, developers can quickly track down constraints (if any) in the user interface of an application.
 The Memory Debugger is another great addition for identifying and fixing memory leak problems, which can otherwise remain undetected.
 However, the most developer-friendly feature in Xcode 8 as far as code debugging is concerned has to be the all-new Thread Sanitizer.
 The tool catches all the race conditions present in data modifications, on a real-time basis.
 Other malware associated with threading are also managed by the Thread Sanitizer.

 Note: The Issues Navigator panel (located on the left of the Xcode window) displays all the runtime issues.
-Code correction is a lot faster, reliable and transparent with this version of the IDE.
+Code correction is a lot faster, more reliable, and more transparent with this version of the IDE.

 Swift 3 migrator